SolidLabResearch/Challenges/reports/browser-extension-intercepting-urls-to-open-resources-with-user-defined-app.md

-# Browser extension intercepting urls to open resources with user-defined app
+# Browser extension: intercept urls to open resources with user-defined app

 The corresponding challenge is [#45](https://github.com/SolidLabResearch/Challenges/issues/45).